Andalusi

 Templates header (Light/Dark)

-Templates are visual—so the UI should feel like a lens, not a frame.
-I designed a glass header stack that stays readable and consistent across themes:
+Templates are visual, so the UI should feel like a lens, not a frame.
+A glass header stack that stays readable across themes:

-• Premium entry available but not dominating the page
+• Premium entry available, but never dominating the page.

 Templates header — Light